Content Operations

 Got a fluctuating content calendar that’s more unpredictable than a rock star’s tour dates?
 That’s where your freelancer bench comes in.
 Nicole Lee knows the drill—keep a solid lineup of trusted freelancers ready.

 It’s like having session musicians who can jump in and keep the show going, no matter what.
 A reliable bench of freelancers allows you to scale your content production up or down based on demand, ensuring you never miss a beat.
-Just be sure you have a freelance onboarding process that saves them time and saves you a headache.
+Just be sure you have a strategy-led freelance onboarding process that saves them time and saves you a headache.

 Cross-Channel Content Repurposing